nestorrente/true-json/README.md

 ![Deserialized object using native JSON (Google Chrome console)](docs/img/deserialized-object-native.png "Deserialized object using native JSON (Google Chrome console)")

-Now the `date` property is a `string`, and the `set` property is an empty object, which, probably, isn't the desired behaviour.
+Now the `date` property is a `string`, and the `set` property is an empty object, which probably isn't the desired behaviour.

 ### TrueJSON to the rescue